containerize-com/Products/en/message-queue-software/sidekiq/features.md

 Features
 --------

-Some of the great list of features Sidekiq are listed below:
+Some of the great list of features Sidekiq open source job scheduler with ui are listed below:

 *   Scheduled jobs
 *   Error handling